 Reaching out to Cougar Nation

-During his first months at WSU, President Schulz has emphasized listening to the Cougar Nation.
-He meets regularly with faculty, staff, students, alumni, and other members of the Cougar family—across the state and beyond—as he partners with others to build upon the University’s recent successes.
+President Schulz meets regularly with faculty, staff, students, alumni, and other members of the Cougar family—across the state and beyond—as he partners with others to build upon the University’s successes.

-The president is one of the most active college presidents nationally to communicate via Twitter, using the social media tool to connect with the WSU family and share his pride in the university.
-You’re invited follow him:
+The president is one of the most active college presidents nationally to communicate via Twitter, using the social media tool to connect with the WSU family and share his pride in the University.
+He invites others to follow him:

 A nationally respected leader in higher education, President Schulz became the 11th president of WSU and a tenured professor in the Gene and Linda Voiland School of Chemical Engineering and Bioengineering on June 13, 2016.
 He previously served seven years as president of Kansas State University, where he guided KSU to significant achievements in research, enrollment, and fundraising.